How to Become a Financial Planner

 Those who love money, math and investments usually go to work for mutual funds and insurance companies.
 They don’t deal with clients.
 Usually those folks obtain a CFA – Chartered Financial Analyst certification.

-If you want to work with people, you really don’t need a CFA certification, but you do need to learn how to deal with people.
+If you want to work with people, you really don’t need a CFA certification.
+You need to understand investments, taxes and retirement of course.
+But more than that you need to learn how to deal with people.
 That includes some level of salesmanship.
 In fact, when you start, that’s all you really are – a salesperson.

 Nobody hands you clients – you have to make that happen by yourself.
 A successful financial planner is a person who knows how to build and manage a business.
 If you don’t like rejection, don’t start this career.